 Eligibility:

-- Bundles mortgage or refinance and rehabilitation costs into one loan
+- Bundling of mortgage or refinance and rehabilitation costs into one loan

-- Home must be at least one year old
+- The home being at least 1 year old

-These loans can cover accessibility improvements to a home, as well as general upgrades, including overall modernization, landscape work, structural repair and energy efficiency standards.
+These loans can cover accessibility improvements to a home, as well as general upgrades that include overall modernization, landscape work, structural repair and energy-efficiency standards.

 Homeowners can apply for assistance through any FHA-approved lender.